The Swan Charity

 • Working with the Army Welfare Service and supporting their Community Development Work

-More details can be found on their Facebook Page
+More details can be found on the Local Giving website.

 We were extremely pleased to support Family Friends through Coffee Mornings, Online activities and through the Coca-Cola donation for winning the Great British Pub Award.